-Epson Stylus Photo R200 review
+Epson Stylus Photo R200

 The Stylus Photo R200 is an entry-level photo-quality printer.

 It's relatively solid and robust for a low-cost printer, and has some nifty design features.
 For example, both the input and output trays fold away neatly when not in use.
 Both trays have extending paper supports, your paper won't curl as it waits on the printer.

 The R200's semi-translucent cover lifts up to allow easy access to the ink cartridge slots, of which there are six - one for each of the individual photo-quality inks.
 Most inkjets use just four colours, but the Stylus Photo R200 has two additional colours, pale cyan and pale magenta.
 These allow it to reproduce lighter shades more accurately - it's especially handy for skin tones.